Unifying and Optimizing Data Values for Selection via Sequential Decision-Making: Sequential Data Selection Framework

-When data values are utilized for data selection (Definition~\ref{def:selection}), data points are selected sequentially according to their induced ranking.
-This process is fundamentally sequential in nature: data points must be chosen one by one, with each selection potentially impacting the value of the remaining points.
-Moreover, through this ranking mechanism, a single value assignment implicitly provides solutions for data selection problems with any budget constraint $k \leq |\mathcal{D}|$, which is formalized in the following observation.

-\begin{observation}[Solutions for Multiple Selection Problems] \textit{Any value assignment $v: \mathcal{D} \rightarrow \mathbb{R}$ over a dataset $\mathcal{D}$ implicitly generates solutions for all subset selection problems with cardinality constraints $k \in [1,|\mathcal{D}|]$ through its induced ranking.} \end{observation}

-According to this observation, an ideal data value should select satisfying subsets for different budget sizes $k$ in a progressive way.
-Existing evaluation protocols implicitly follow this intuition.
-As shown in Figure~\ref{fig:selection}, the quality of data values is typically evaluated through qualitative comparison of performance curves.
-Superior data values should demonstrate both immediate efficiency through steeper initial curves and sustained effectiveness via consistently higher performance across all selection budgets.
-Such qualitative comparison can be quantitatively characterized through the metric $\sum_{k=1}^{|\mathcal{D}|} U(S_k)$, where $S_k$ represents the subset of size $k$ selected according to the value-based ranking (Definition~\ref{def:selection}).
-An ideal data value should maximize this metric.
-However, existing data values are not explicitly optimized for this objective.

-To address this limitation, we formulate the sequential data selection problem that directly optimizes this objective:

-\begin{definition}[Sequential Data Selection Problem] Given a dataset $\mathcal{D}$ and a utility function $U: 2^\mathcal{D} \rightarrow \mathbb{R}$, the goal is to find an optimal selection sequence that maximizes the expected utility across different selection sizes:
+Having introduced the preliminaries, we now present our main sequential data selection framework and introduce the sequential selection problem that forms the foundation of our approach. \begin{Problem}[Sequential Selection Objective] Given a set $\mathcal{D}$ of data points and a utility function $U: 2^\mathcal{D} \rightarrow \mathbb{R}$, the sequential selection problem seeks to find an optimal permutation $\pi^*$ that maximizes the cumulative utility across all prefix sizes: